 - Login to the Qumulo Core Web UI

 - Hover over Cluster and select Add Nodes

-- Enter the IP addresses of the unconfigured nodes you wish to add separating each address with a comma
+- Enter the IP addresses of the unconfigured nodes.
+If you are adding multiple nodes, separate their IPs with a comma (as shown below).

 - Click Add Selected Nodes to Cluster